Facilitator Marketing 101: Demystifying Blogging and YouTube

 Here is our YouTube channel: https://www.youtube.com/user/NorthStarFacilitator.
 Don’t forget to subscribe to our channel!

-Try something new in 2018!
+Try something new this year!
 If it’s too overwhelming to start both a blog and videos, try just one.

 Step 1: Get out a calendar and circle a date for at least one blog or video a month.